-Gmail has over 1.5 billion accounts worldwide and the number keeps growing.
-You’re probably one of them and so am I, my team, and probably the majority of Mailtrap users too.
+Gmail has over 1.8 billion accounts worldwide and the number keeps growing.
+You’re probably one of them and so am I, my team, and probably the majority of Mailtrap Email Delivery Platform users too.
 Gmail has gone through a lot of changes since it was first tested in 2004.
-One of them was about simplifying the compose window and removing the good old HTML editor.
-It doesn’t mean, however, that HTML is no longer supported by Google – it’s just a bit trickier to send HTML email from Gmail.
+One of them was about simplifying the compose window and removing the old HTML editor.
+It doesn’t mean, however, that HTML is no longer supported by Google – it’s just a bit trickier to send HTML emails from Gmail.
 Let’s see how it works.

 Why import HTML into Gmail in the first place?